TanStack/query/README.md

 ## Initial Data from Cache

-In some circumstances you may be able to provide the initial data for a query from the cached result of another.
+In some circumstances, you may be able to provide the initial data for a query from the cached result of another.
 A good example of this would be searching the cached data from a todos list query for an individual todo item, then using that as the initial data for your individual todo query:

 ```js
 function Todo({ todoId }) {